wbzdwjsm/pbwired/README.md

 #Pbwired

 The .jar file will later uploaded to Maven Central Repository.
-After that, you only need to add it to your pom.xml:
+After that, you only need to add following to your pom.xml and enable annotation processing in your IDE:
 ```xml
 <dependency>
 	<groupId>com.purpblue</groupId>